 Why we care about CX

 As we start to build a relationship with a prospective or new client, we initially get to know as much about them and their brand as possible.
-We discuss their brand, brand strategy, audience types, competitors, and lots more; this is usually to kick off a branding project, or a website design.
-Often in our industry other agencies will then start working on that project and focus in on it, which we do, but not as immediately as one would think.
+We discuss their brand, brand strategy, audience types, competitors, and lots more – this is usually to kick off a branding project, or website design.
+Often in our industry, other agencies will then start working on that project and focus on it, which we do, but not as immediately as one would think.

-As we get an understanding of a business, the area we pay most attention is a customers current experience of the brand.
-How the business currently interacts with its customers, whether that’s through email campaigns, social media, print deliveries, cold calls, move them through a sales journey, and so on, drives so much of what we do in a single project and helps us position the project perfectly for seeing the greatest level of success.
+As we get an understanding of a business, the area we pay most attention is customers’ current experience of the brand.
+How the business currently interacts with its customers, whether that’s through email campaigns, social media, print deliveries, cold calls, moving them through a sales journey, and so on, drives so much of what we do in a single project and helps us position the project perfectly for seeing the greatest level of success.

 So, naturally, customer experience is something we love talking about as it is enlightening and opens so many new opportunities for businesses to take.
 But, for those who don’t know us, we’re often asked what “customer experience” actually is and why we focus so heavily on it.
 So, here’s a little overview.